-(Currently "W" appears on the transcript, formerly an A & R supervisor wld switch section to avoid a "W" and additional fees ----this is an equity issue that could be resolved by message to students and a process after enrollment.
-Currently students could only switch before classes begin)
+(Currently "W" appears on the transcript, formerly an A & R supervisor wld switch section to avoid a "W" and additional fees -----this is an equity issue that could be resolved by message to students and a process after enrollment.
+Currently students could only switch before classes begin or could be within two week period for 16 week course,, how can students be informed?)